mschmidty/bio_notes/r/_posts/2021-12-21-helpful-R-Markdown-stuff.md

 Next install [kableExtra](https://haozhu233.github.io/kableExtra/awesome_table_in_html.html) with `install.packages("kableExtra)`.

-Then whenever you have table you want to output in you Rmardown document you can use:
+Then whenever you have table you want to output in you Rmarkdown document you can use:

 ```r
 table%>%
   kbl()%>%  ## turn the table into a kable
   kable_classic(full_width=T, html_font="Merriweather")  ## add a table theme.
 ```

+And you should get a table that looks like this:

 <style type="text/css" rel="stylesheet">
   .lightable-classic {